zuzannna/can-you-survive-this/README.md

 ### Censored survival data

-The notebook [`censored_survival_data.ipynb`](example_notebooks/censored_survival_data.ipynb) illustrates the effect of having censored data, and why simply removing censored data is not the right thing to do.
+The notebook [`CensoredSurvivalData.ipynb`](example_notebooks/CensoredSurvivalData.ipynb) illustrates the effect of having censored data, and why simply removing censored data is not the right thing to do.

+### Survivorship Bias
+The notebook [`SurvivorshipBoas.ipynb`](example_notebooks/SurvivorshipBias.ipynb) illustrates the reverse problem with censored data: when _only_ censored observations are considered using an example of two gamblers with different strategies (high and low risk).

 ## Dependencies and requirements